 DisplayPort 1.2 is released in January 2010 was the most important enhancement was the doubling bandwidth which is about 17.28 Gbit/s.
 This version supports resolutions up to 3840×2160 pixels at the 60Hz refresh rate.

 DisplayPort 1.3 version is approved in September 2014.
 This version can transmit data about 32.4 Gbit/s.

 DisplayPort 1.4 is released in March 2016 where the data transfer rate was the same as the previous version but there are some improvements like Display Stream Compression 1.2 and Forward Error Correction.
 This version support resolution up to 5120×2800 at a 60Hz refresh rate.

 The most recent DisplayPort version is 2.0 which provides 40.0 Gbit/s data transmission which is released in June 2019 by VESA.
 This version supports resolution for 4K for the 60Hz refresh rate.

 DisplayPort Design and Form Factor

 DisplayPort contains 20 pins which is designed to transmit video and audio signals.

 A standard DisplayPort socket will be like below.

 DisplayPort vs HDMI vs VGA

-DisplayPort is compatible with all major new generation and legacy display connections like HDMI, VGA, DVI etc. DisplayPort can be connected with these diplay connections with simple adaptors or converters.
+DisplayPort is compatible with all major new generation and legacy display connections like HDMI, VGA, DVI, etc. DisplayPort can be connected with these display connections with simple adaptors or converters.